 Who doesn’t love gazing up at a starry night sky?
-It’s always a race to see who can find the Big Dipper first or arguing over which star is actaully true the North Star.
-What’s mind boggling is that the amount of stars and constellations we’re seeing from our apartment windows, front porches, and campsites are minuscule compared to what you’d find in a certified Dark Sky Park like Chaco Culture National Historic Park.
+It’s always a race to see who can find the Big Dipper first or argue over which star is actually true the North Star.
+What’s mind-boggling is that the number of stars and constellations we’re seeing from our apartment windows, front porches, and campsites are minuscule compared to what you’d find in a certified Dark Sky Park like Chaco Culture National Historic Park.

-The national park offers many public astronomy events, like the Chaco Night Sky Program, for anyone interested at getting a closer look at stars and planets.
-Go take advantage, all you two lane travelers!
+The national park offers many public astronomy events, like the Chaco Night Sky Program, for anyone interested in getting a closer look at stars and planets.
+Go take advantage, all you two-lane travelers!

 If you were to find yourself standing amongst these ancient structures, in total darkness, what would you hope to find in the sky?
 We’d like to see more of the Andromeda Glaxay, please.

 Order your EXCLUSIVE Antique Archaeology mug by Sunset Hill Stoneware HERE!